 Snails perform very well at 7.0 pH water.
 However, the suitable range for the proper snail growth is 6.5 to 7.5.
 If the water gets more acidic or basic, they tend to die because they are very sensitive creatures.
-Higher pH leads to snail death.

-High Ammonia concentrationSnails are susceptible to ammonia, nitrate, and nitrite.
+High ammonia concentrationSnails are susceptible to ammonia, nitrate, and nitrite.
 Their population density suddenly decreases with an ammonia spike in your aquarium water.
 There are multiple reasons for an ammonia spike.

 - Some fish food have ammonia as a component.